-Stump Grinding
+Stump Grinding (Chesapeake, VA)

-Grinding a stump isn’t difficult with the right equipment, but it still can be messy and somewhat damaging to the surrounding area.
-However at Timberlake's we take great pride in making the tree stump grinding process easy and clean.
+Grinding a stump is easy with the right equipment, but it can still be messy and somewhat damaging to the nearby area.
+However, we take great pride in making the tree stump grinding process easy and clean at Timberlake's in Virginia.
 Using one of our Morbark or Veneer stump grinders makes short work out of most stumps.
-The track or damage left to your yard and landscape is minimal the stump grinding process will leave the area pristine and ready for planting seed, sod, or other landscape plantings.
-Tree stumps range from easy to grind to a bit more difficult.
-This variability is driven by stump size, age, and species of tree.
-A new hardwood stump of a considerable size is the most time consuming to grind, due to the density of the wood fibers.
-Pine and cedars (conifers) – are the easiest stumps to grind.
+The track or damage left to your yard and landscape is minimal.
+The stump grinding process will leave the area pristine and ready for planting seed, sod, or other landscape plantings.
+Tree stumps range from easy to grind to a bit more complicated.
+This variability is driven by stump size, age, and tree species.
+A new hardwood stump of a considerable size is the most time-consuming to grind due to the density of the wood fibers.
+Pine trees and cedars (conifers) are the easiest stumps to grind.
 Age also matters as some natural drying and decay aid the stump grinding process of older tree stumps.
-Certainly the size of the stump is the most significant factor in cost to grind a stump.
-And lastly, the species of tree is a factor as some trees have deep roots systems while others are shallower.
-However, regards of the age, species, and size of your tree stump, we can make short work out of any stump.
-One final note, please never use an unlicensed and uninsured tree service company for this work.
-While the process and equipment are not overly dangerous, accidents can happen whenever you are using equipment of this type.
-If you use an unlicensed and uninsured tree care company, you expose yourself to financial liability should an accident happen on your property.
-If it does, you will liable under your homeowner's insurance policy. |
+Indeed, the stump's size is the most significant factor in the cost of grinding a stump.
+And lastly, the tree species is a factor, as some trees have deep root systems while others are shallower.
+However, regardless of your tree stump's age, species, and size, we can make short work out of any stump.
+One final note: only use a licensed and insured tree service company.
+While the process and equipment are relatively safe, accidents can happen whenever you use equipment of this type.
+If you use an unlicensed and uninsured tree removal company, you expose yourself to financial liability should an accident happen on your property.
+You will be liable under your homeowner's insurance policy if it does. |

 |